TheThingSystem/steward/nodewiki/Developer/Rendezvous/01_Setup.md

     Note that until we reach Step 7, all the commands will be run on your local system.

-2. Create a keypair for use by the registrar.
-There are many ways to do this, e.g.,

-        % openssl req -x509 -newkey rsa:2048 -keyout registrar.key -nodes \
-            -out registrar.crt -days 3650 -subj '/CN=a.b.c.d'

-        % chmod  a-w registrar.key registrar.crt

-        % chmod go-r registrar.key

-    creates a self-signed certificate:

-        registrar.crt

-    and the corresponding private key:

-        registrar.key

-3. Create a file called:
+2. Create a file called:

         vps.js